 The lessons (a mix of printable workbooks and videos) will be supported by a fortnightly live Zoom meeting (held at 10am on Thursday mornings) where Kate will be on hand to answer questions and delve into the lessons more fully.
 By leaving 2 weeks between sessions this will allow you to source what you need and allow time for the natural dyeing process itself.
-You will have access to all the course content from the date of the first live session however, so you can proceed at your own pace if you wish.
+You will have access to all the written course content from the date of the first live session however, so you can proceed at your own pace if you wish.
 The Facebook Group will be an ongoing resource for the course students, a place to communicate with each other as well as seek further help, advice and support.

 Please note that any course equipment, dye stuffs and silks are not included in the course.
 You should expect to invest between £50-£100 on materials, however I will give you my suppliers list and advise on where to find things inexpensively when starting out.
-The costs can also be spread over the duration of the course – you will not need to buy everything up front.
+The materials costs can also be spread over the duration of the course – you will not need to buy everything up front.